 Jaundice is a yellow color of the skin, mucus membranes, or eyes.
 The yellow coloring comes from bilirubin, a byproduct of old red blood cells.
 Jaundice can be a symptom of other health problems.

 Conditions associated with jaundice; Yellow skin and eyes; Skin - yellow; Icterus; Eyes - yellow

-Everyday, a small number of red blood cells in your body die, and are replaced by new ones.
-The liver removes the old blood cells, forming bilirubin.
-The liver helps break down bilirubin so that it can be removed by the body in the stool.
+A small number of red blood cells in your body die each day, and are replaced by new ones.
+The liver removes the old blood cells.
+This creates bilirubin.
+The liver helps break down bilirubin so that it can be removed by the body through the stool.

 Jaundice can occur if:

 - Too many red blood cells are dying or breaking down and going to the liver

 - The liver is overloaded or damaged

 - The bilirubin from the liver is unable to properly move into the digestive tract

 Jaundice is often a sign of a problem with the liver, gallbladder, or pancreas.
 Things that can cause jaundice include:

 - Blood disorders, gallstones, birth defects and a number of other medical conditions can lead to jaundice.
 For more information on the causes of jaundice see: Jaundice causes